 Immediately prior to the closing of the IPO, the Company was split-off from its former parent, Ingram Industries, in a tax-free reorganization.
 In the Split-Off, Ingram Industries, a company controlled by the Ingram Family Stockholders, consummated an exchange, pursuant to which certain existing stockholders of Ingram Industries exchanged eligible shares of Ingram Industries common stock for 107,251,362 shares of Class B Common Stock of the Company in specified ratios.
 Immediately after the Split-Off and the closing of the IPO, none of the Common Stock was held by Ingram Industries, other than 246,000 shares of Class A Common Stock purchased by Ingram Industries in the IPO (including 15,000 shares purchased by Ingram Entertainment, a subsidiary of Ingram Industries).
 At March 29, 1997, 66.4% of the outstanding Common Stock (and 80.1% of the outstanding voting power) was held by the Ingram Family Stockholders.
-In connection with the Split-Off, agreements relating to board representation and registration rights with respect to Class A Common Stock issued upon conversion of Class B Common Stock) were entered into by the Company and the Ingram Family Stockholders.
-See "The Split-Off and The Reorganization."
+In connection with the Split-Off, agreements relating to board representation and registration rights with respect to Class A Common Stock held by the Ingram Family Stockholders (including shares of Class A Common Stock issued upon conversion of Class B Common Stock) were entered into by the Company and the Ingram Family Stockholders.
+See "The Split-Off and The Reorganization.